kashh56/kashh56/README.md

 Here are a few examples of my work:

-- **[Linear Regression Model](https://github.com/kashh56/Simple_liner_regression):** A Jupyter Notebook showcasing how to build and evaluate a simple linear regression model using Scikit-learn and Statsmodels.
+- **[Linear Regression Model Building process](https://github.com/kashh56/Simple_linear_regression_model_building_process):** A Jupyter Notebook showcasing how to build and evaluate a simple linear regression model using Scikit-learn and Statsmodels.
+- **[Visionary Chatbot Using Gemini Api](https://github.com/kashh56/image-to-text-chatbot-using-gemini-api-and-streamlit):** A project where i made a chatbot in which you can ask questions on the images you give to the generative model , this was possible with the help of gemini api.
+- **[Text to Text generation chatbot](https://github.com/kashh56/chatbot-using-flask-and-gemini-api):** A Chat bot made using flask framework and gemini api showcasing endless possibilities of generative ai.
+- **[Car Price Prediction Using Multiple Linear Regression ](https://github.com/kashh56/Car-price-prediction-using-multiple-linear-regression):** This project focuses on predicting car prices using multiple linear regression techniques.
+The goal is to model the price of cars based on various features to understand the factors influencing car pricing.

 ## 🌟 What I’m Looking For